suresh-lab/TCGA-casp3/README.md

 Code and raw data for the genomic analyses for our pre-print found here: https://www.biorxiv.org/content/10.1101/2021.11.30.470656v1

 This is the master branch which contains the original set of analysis, including the main analysis examining the effect of MK2 on survival in both NSCLC and other cancers.
+A description of the sub-folders in the main branch is provided below.

-The "Revision 5" branch contains more extensive data, including: a) raw data (as rda or txt files) for the pan cancer analyses; b) additional pan cancer ananalyses performed during revisions of the original manuscript prior to publication; c) compressed count matrices for the various cancer types considered in our pan cancer analysis; d) count matrices and additional raw data used for the normal vs. tumor comparisons.
-That branch is stored in LFS format given the size of the repository, and will require lfs installation to git so that the files can be decompressed upon repo pull.
+The "Revision 5" branch contains more extensive data, including:
+- raw data (as rda or *_RSEM.txt files) for the pan cancer analyses
+- additional pan cancer analyses (normal vs. tumor MK2 levels, gene signatures) requested and performed during revisions of the original manuscript prior to publication.
+- compressed count matrices for the various cancer types considered in our pan cancer analysis

+The 'Revision 5' branch is stored in LFS format given the size of the repository, and will require lfs installation to git so that the files can be decompressed upon repo pull.
+Please see https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.1.ronn for additional documentation on this process.

-General Notes:
+General Notes re: the data contained in the master branch

 scripts/
 - main Cox PH and survival analyses, and pdfs of supplemental data